 Rathbone Investment Management Limited act as the company's investment managers.
-The directors have given them discretion to manage the portfolio within the agreed risk profile subject to an ethical investment restriction on tobacco companies and armaments manufacturers.
+The directors have given them discretion to manage the portfolio within the agreed risk profile subject to an ethical investment restriction on tobacco companies, armaments manufacturers and fossil fuels.
 The investment objective is to achieve a balance of capital growth and income generation from a portfolio of investments with an overall medium risk profile and a spread of asset classes.

 The benchmark for performance measurement is the MSCI PIMFA Balanced Index.
-Portfolio movement for the year was +30.68% against the benchmark of +26.12%.
+Portfolio movement for the year was +4.38% (net of fees) against the benchmark of +6.78%.